-Rabbi Jill’s deep involvement in Jewish mindfulness and meditation led her to the two-year Clergy Leadership program in spiritual practice and mindful leadership from the Institute for Jewish Spirituality.
+Rabbi Jill’s deep involvement in Jewish mindfulness and meditation led her to the two-year Clergy Leadership program in spiritual practice and mindful leadership at the Institute for Jewish Spirituality.
 In addition, she received a certificate from the Jewish Mindfulness Meditation Teaching Training program.

-She founded Path With Heart (formerly called The Jewish Mindfulness Network) to create a variety of welcoming experiences and environments to help people discover personal meaning within Jewish texts and the power of mindfulness practices within community.
+She founded Path With Heart (formerly called The Jewish Mindfulness Network) to create a variety of welcoming experiences and environments to help people discover personal meaning within Jewish texts and the power of mindfulness practices within a community.

 In 2016, Rabbi Jill created Hineni: Your Path To Presence, a virtual spiritual community.

 She continues to teach locally and nationally, as well as offer online courses.
 She is also a frequent scholar-in-residence at congregations across the country.

 Rabbi Jill has served congregations and Jewish organizations both in the States and in Israel.
 In addition to her work at Temple Emanuel in Beverly Hills, CA, she worked with Temple Beth El in Riverside and Etz Rimon in Carlsbad, CA. In Jerusalem, she worked for the World Union for Progressive Judaism, assisting them in carrying out their Strategic Plan.

 She is an avid photographer.
 She loves reading, knitting, gardening and walking among the trees.
 Originally from Skokie, Illinois, Rabbi Jill currently lives in Northern California with her husband, Ely.
 They have two grown sons.
 And their “Twitter-famous” Labradoodle, Bo.